Adrian-W-Chew/PAI-C-RDM-Training/README.md

 The principles-based introductory RDM training was developed using the minimum RDM competencies identified in the Institutional Underpinnings (IU) Framework (Support, Training and Guidance Element) - see https://ardc.edu.au/program/institutional-underpinnings/

+Please contact Dr Adrian W. Chew (w.l.chew@unsw.edu.au) if you have any questions.